 Honors (A.B.
 Sociology & Sc.B.
 SAR)

-Students who qualify may elect to write an honors thesis during their senior year.
-In order to be considered for honors, students must receive a grade point average of at least 3.5 (A=4, B=3, C=2) on all concentration courses taken, and can take no more than one (1) of the concentration courses with the “S/NC” option.
-Honors also requires a senior thesis, with a recommendation of Honors by the advisor and reader, that demonstrates an understanding of empirical research.
+In order to be considered for honors, students must (1) be in good standing with the College, (2) have completed at least half of the concentration coursework, and have earned a majority of “A” grades in the concentration.
+Honors also require a senior thesis, with a recommendation of Honors by the advisor and reader, that demonstrates an understanding of empirical research.
 The thesis will be directed by a faculty member in Sociology.
 A second reader will be chosen by the thesis director and the student.
 Students writing a thesis will enroll in SOC 1950 and will also enroll in SOC 1980 and SOC 1990 during their senior year (SOC 1980 and SOC 1990 do not count toward the 10-13 course requirements for the concentration).

 The Senior Seminar